qxxxb/ctf/2021/def_con_finals/README.md

     return True
 ```

-  - You can see another teams' solutions that become king.
+  - An important detail was that you could see other teams' solutions, allowing
+    you to steal them for use in later rounds.

-  - You can write x86_64, aarch64, or riscv64 shellcode.
-I started by writing
+  - The server accepts x86_64, aarch64, and riscv64 shellcode.
+I started by
-    basic `openat, read, write` shellcode
+    writing basic `openat, read, write` shellcode in C:

 ```c
 #include "syscall_x86_64.h"